This post may contain eBay affiliate links. Please read our disclosure policy.

 The front of the card features a business-like Clemens staring down the opposing batter.
-This is a great option for Clemens fans who want to reminisce his unhittable fastballs.
+This is a great option for Clemens fans who want to reminisce about his unhittable fastballs.

 The back of the card reads, “Won roster spot with Red Sox in just second year of pro ball in ’84, winning nine games…Was winning pitcher in the clinching game of College World Series for Texas Longhorns in 1983.”

+This card shows a smiling Roger Clemens on the front, presumably relishing another win.
 The back of the card reads, “Roger refused basketball offers from Seattle SuperSonics & Boston Celtics to sign with Red Sox.”

 Truly, basketball’s loss is baseball’s gain.

 1985 Roger Clemens Donruss RC #273